rei/rei-cedar-docs/docs/components/chips/README.md

 ## Stateful Chip

-For buttons that trigger asynchronous actions, use the click event and dynamic properties in order to change the label or state of a button.
+For chips that trigger asynchronous actions, use the click event and dynamic properties in order to change the label or state of a chip.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
 :sandbox-data="$page.frontmatter.sandboxData" >